 Figure 3.16 Reasons for Travelling by Train

 ALTERNATIVE TRAVEL

 Alternative Modes of Travel Used

 To determine what modes of travel were considered most viable as an alternative to the main mode of travel used, respondents were asked to give their preferred alternative, if any.
-Of the 26.9% of respondents who indicated that they would not use an alternative the majority (79%) walked to University as their main mode of travel and are therefore already using a sustainable mode of travel.
-The use of buses as an alternative has increased since the last survey and this may be due to the introduction of a free to use inter-campus shuttle service.
+The use of buses as an alternative remains very high among the student population.